Ashley Taylor

 He previously played for the Brisbane Broncos and the Gold Coast Titans in the National Rugby League.
 Taylor played for the Indigenous All Stars in 2017.

 Background

 Taylor was born in Toowoomba, Queensland, Australia and raised in St George, Queensland until 2006 when he was 10 years of age.
-He is of Indigenous Australian descent - from Yuwaalaraay and Munanjali.
+He is of Indigenous Australian descent from Yuwaalaraay and the Mununjali clan of the Yugambeh people.

 He played his first junior rugby league for the St George JRL.
 He signed with the Brisbane Broncos when he was 12-years-old and moved back to Toowoomba, where played junior rugby league for the Toowoomba Brothers while attending Harristown State High School.

 Playing career

 Early career

 From 2013 until 2015, Taylor played for the Brisbane Broncos' NYC team.
 In 30 June 2013, he re-signed with the Broncos on a 3-year contract.
 On 5 October 2014, he played for the Broncos in their 2014 Holden Cup Grand final against the New Zealand Warriors, playing at halfback and kicking 2 goals in the 32-34 loss.